Fukushima Record: Chronology of the Fukushima

 Radiologists and radiation technologists were ready at the Fukushima Medical University Decontamination Building (currently known as Fukushima Medical University Radiation Disaster Center) to respond to possible radiological exposure/contamination cases.

-Devices, such as the Geiger-Mueller Meter, were prepared for the detection of radioactive contamination.
+Devices, such as the Geiger-Mueller Survey Meter, were prepared for the detection of radioactive contamination.

 2011 3/13|Getting Ready to Accept a Large Number of Patients